Define Data Categories

 Note the following points about how the data classifications of a data category are specified:

-•The Save button of the Data Categories page becomes enabled after (i) the data category has been given a name, and (ii) a value has been selected for every mandatory data classifications.
+The Save button of the Data Categories page becomes enabled after the data category has been given a name.
+It is recommended that you select a value for every mandatory data classification.

 After modifying the definition of a data category, click Save to save the changes.